 In the US there’s been a promising upswing in the number of women studying STEM – and particularly computer science – degrees in the last few years.
 The University of California, Berkeley, almost doubled its female contingent of computer science students between 2009 and 2013, while at Harvey Mudd College, also in California, nearly half of its computer science graduates were women.

-In 2015, women earned more than a third of computer science degrees at 16 colleges and universities in the US, significantly up on the 18% achieving that feat in the seven years prior to that.
+In 2015, women earned more than a third of computer science degrees at 16 colleges and universities in the US, significantly up on the 18 per cent achieving that feat in the seven years prior to that.

 Building on level foundations

 So the cracks in the pipeline are being fixed.
 How is the flow of women into tech careers being improved?
 Monica Eaton-Cardone believes Generation Z will lead to much greater gender parity in tech recruitment.
 Eaton-Cardone, chief information officer at Global Risk Technologies and a champion of women in IT and leadership positions, said in a press release that technological literacy is a defining characteristic of Generation Z, and that we’re seeing the benefit of their impact on the workplace.